Traffic Lights

 Lane Use Control Signals

-• Yellow X – the lane is about to close.
-Move away from this lane.
+2. Yellow X. The lane is about to close, move away from it.

-You will often see these lights on reversible lanes on the highway.
-A reversible lane may be open in one direction during morning commute, and in the other direction in the afternoon.
+You will often see these lights on reversible highway lanes.
+A reversible lane often follows one direction during the morning, and the other one in the afternoon.
+Remember not to drive in a reversible lane unless there’s a green arrow above.

-• Traffic lights with stop line or crosswalk – stop just before the stop line/crosswalk.
-Don’t stop too far away from the line as some signals have detectors near the line, and won’t change to a green light unless a waiting vehicle is detected
+• Traffic lights with a stop line or crosswalk.
+Stop your vehicle just before the line or crosswalk.
+Don’t stop too far from it because some signals have detectors and won’t change to a green light unless a waiting car is close.

-• Traffic lights without stop line or crosswalk – stop before entering the intersection
+• Traffic lights without a stop line or crosswalk.
+Stop before entering the intersection.

 student